conorshortt123/graphtheory-project-repo/OVERVIEW.md

         (" should match " if test[2] else " should not match ") + test[1]
 ```

 These tests run the program with multiple different inputs to test each operator that is allowed by the NFA compiler.
-If the program returns the expected boolean for each test then there will be no output.
+If the program returns the expected Boolean for each test then there will be no output.
 But if the test returns the wrong output then errors will be displayed.

 ## Algorithms:

-This program utilizes two algorithm's as highlighted in the introduction, but that I will detail now.
-[Thompson's Construction Algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction) and the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) are two algorithm's that are essential in constructing NFA's.
+This program utilizes two algorithms as highlighted in the introduction, but that I will detail now.
+[Thompson's Construction Algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction) and the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) are two algorithms that are essential in constructing NFA's.
 ### Shunting Yard Algorithm:
 The shunting yard algorithm takes the regular expression string that the user inputs,
 this string is written in [infix notation](https://en.wikipedia.org/wiki/Infix_notation) which involves placing operators between operands.
 Infix notation is easier to read and write for humans.
 This infix notation is then parsed by the shunting yard algorithm which compiles it into postfix notation.
 [Postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) is a mathematical notation in which operators follow their operands.
 For example infix notation (a+b*) would be converted to postfix notation ab*+.